Concordia University: Faculty of Arts and Science

 Concordia's Faculty of Arts and Science consists of 21 departments and seven colleges, schools and institutes in the humanities, sciences and social sciences at the undergraduate and graduate levels.
-There are 279 programs, offering more than 2,400 courses.
-There are 851 full-time and part-time faculty members.
-During the 2019–2020 academic year, there were 19,724 undergraduate and graduate students enrolled in the faculty.
+There are 257 programs, offering more than 2,400 courses.
+There are 869 full-time and part-time faculty members.
+During the 2022-23 academic year, there were 18,502 undergraduate and graduate students enrolled in the faculty.

 In addition to regular academic programs, the Faculty of Arts and Science also includes three colleges, two schools and two institutes.
-These are the Liberal Arts College, the Loyola College for Diversity and Sustainability, the School of Community and Public Affairs, the School of Canadian Irish Studies, the Science College, the Simone de Beauvoir Institute and the Concordia Institute for Canadian Jewish Studies.
+These are the Liberal Arts College, the Loyola College for Diversity and Sustainability, the School of Community and Public Affairs, the School of Irish Studies, the Science College, the Simone de Beauvoir Institute and the Concordia Institute for Canadian Jewish Studies.

 The Loyola College for Diversity and Sustainability (formerly Loyola International College) is an interdisciplinary college on the Loyola Campus, the original site of Loyola College.
 It offers minor programs in Diversity and the Contemporary World and Sustainability Studies.

 At the undergraduate level, the Faculty of Arts and Science offers both Bachelor of Arts (BA) and Bachelor of Science (BSc) programs with majors ranging from economics, political science and sociology to actuarial mathematics, biology and ecology.

 Gina Cody School of Engineering and Computer Science

 The Gina Cody School of Engineering and Computer Science, formerly known as Faculty of Engineering and Computer Science, is named after Concordia alumna Gina Cody, who donated $15 million to the university in 2018.
 In response, the university renamed its faculty of engineering and computer science in her honour, making it the first engineering school to be named after a woman in Canada and globally.
 In 2018, Maclean's ranked its programs as one of the best in Canada.
-The faculty offers 19 undergraduate and 34 graduate-level programs in the following departments: Building, Civil and Environmental Engineering; Centre for Engineering in Society; Computer Science and Software Engineering; Concordia Institute for Information Systems Engineering; Chemical and Materials Engineering; Electrical and Computer Engineering, and Mechanical, Industrial and Aerospace Engineering.
+The faculty offers more than 50 undergraduate and graduate-level programs in the following departments: Building, Civil and Environmental Engineering; Centre for Engineering in Society; Computer Science and Software Engineering; Concordia Institute for Information Systems Engineering; Chemical and Materials Engineering; Electrical and Computer Engineering, and Mechanical, Industrial and Aerospace Engineering.
 The engineering programs are all accredited by the Canadian Engineering Accreditation Board (CEAB).
-During the 2020–2021 academic year, there were 10,158 undergraduate and graduate students enrolled in the faculty.
+During the 2022-23 academic year, there were 11,848 undergraduate and graduate students enrolled in the faculty.